-Our consolidated financial statements are prepared in accordance with US GAAP and include our accounts, our wholly owned subsidiaries and other entities in which we have a controlling financial interest.
+Our consolidated financial statements are prepared in accordance with accounting principles generally accepted in the United States (US GAAP) and include our accounts, our wholly owned subsidiaries and other entities in which we have a controlling financial interest.
 We consolidate all entities in which we own more than 50% of the outstanding voting stock unless we do not control the entity.
 In accordance with Financial Accounting Standards Board Interpretation No. 46 revised, Consolidation of Variable Interest Entities, (FIN 46R), we also consolidate any variable interest entities for which we are deemed to be the primary beneficiary.